This Tomatillo-Chipotle Salsa is a snap — roasted tomatillos, onions, and garlic buzzed up into a restaurant-quality salsa and is super versatile!

 - 1 pound tomatillos, husked and rinsed

-1 small onion, sliced into 1/4-inch thick rounds
+- 1 small onion, sliced into 1/4-inch thick rounds

-4 garlic cloves, unpeeled
+- 4 garlic cloves, unpeeled

-1/4 cup chopped fresh cilantro
+- 1/4 cup chopped fresh cilantro

-salt, to taste
+- salt, to taste

 - Peel garlic; transfer roasted vegetables and garlic to a processor, along with all of the juices from the pan.
 Add chipotles.
 Purée until mixture is as smooth as you like.